francoismichel/ssh3-spec/draft-michel-ssh3.md

 SSH3 prototype is built directly over HTTP/3 since there is no public WebTransport implementation meeting all our requirements as of now.
-The semantics of HTTP/2 being comparable with HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2.
+The semantics of HTTP/2 being comparable to HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2.
 This document is a first introductory document and we limit its current scope to HTTP/3.